danielgyu/go-ecommerce/README.md

 - signup `localhost:8080/signup/` include username and password in post request
 - login `localhost:8080/user/login/` same as signup, and remember the token
 - see products `localhost:8080/product/all/`, remember product ids in order to purchase them
-- add to cart `localhost:8080/order/new/`
+- add to cart `localhost:8080/order/new/`, include token and productIds
-- purchase items in cart `localhost:8080/order/purchase`
+- purchase items in cart `localhost:8080/order/purchase`, include token, the resopnse will tell if you have enough credit to buy all the stored products
+- a sample walkthrough can be imported by using postman's collection json file